dmainardi96/back_to_supermarket/README.md

 The project has two versions: Version A is implemented with simple Python scripts, while Version B is a Django application with a more structured database modeling to handle more scenarios.

+Screenshots of passed tests can be found in documentation folder.

 ## --- Version A ---

 ## Testing checkout